₹198.00

 Set – 1

-- Explain the ways in which a contract may be discharged as per Indian Contract Act 1872.
+Q1.
+Explain the various types of contracts as per Indian Contract Act 1872.

 Ans 1.

-Ways in Which a Contract May Be Discharged as per the Indian Contract Act, 1872
+Types of Contracts as per Indian Contract Act, 1872

 Its Half solved only